Guatemala says US testing deportees for virus before sending

 Since at least March, the government had been asking its U.S. counterparts to certify the health of deportees before putting them on flights.
 Until now, that had meant only checking their temperature or looking for other symptoms.

+The agency said it “will prioritize testing based on evolving operational considerations,” without providing details.

+As of Thursday, ICE had confirmed 490 virus cases among detainees since the outbreak began and has conducted 1,030 tests.
+ICE has nearly 30,000 people in immigration custody across the U.S.

-The issue had become sensitive for Giammattei at home where there was a growing fear and accounts of harassment of deportees because people feared they carried the virus.
+The issue had become sensitive for Giammattei at home in Guatemala, where there was a growing fear and accounts of harassment of deportees because people feared they carried the virus.

 Last week, Giammattei said in an interview that some countries were helping Guatemala with financial and medical resources to confront the virus while others “have sent us infected deportees, but not a dime.”